 There are different types of bicycle pumps.
 There are of course the standing bicycle pumps.
 However, you can of course not take it with you and use it if you get a flat tire on the way.
 There are mini pumps especially for this.
 Let’s list all the different types of mountain bike bicycle pumps.

 The most commonly used bicycle pumps with a mountain bike is the upright bicycle pump.
 This is often equipped with an easy-to-read pressure gauge, so that you can inflate the tires to the correct tire pressure.
 The big advantage of this type of bicycle pumps is that you need to use relatively little force.
 I tested an interesting bicycle pump, read my experiences in the Joe Blow Sport 3 review.

 CO2 pump MTB

 When you get a flat tire with your mountain bike on the way, you want to continue your ride as soon as possible.
 You can then use a CO2 pump for your MTB.
-You can easily put this MTB bicycle pump in your backpack or in the pockets of your MTB shirt.
+You can easily put this MTB bicycle pump in your backpack or in the pockets of your mountain bike shirt.
 Your tire will be full again within a few seconds.
 A disadvantage is that you cannot see exactly what the air pressure is and that you can only use a CO2 cartridge once; it is not an environmentally friendly solution.

 Another drawback is that it is hugely good for tubeless tires.
 CO2 is very cold, because it can be bad for the latex layer of tubeless mountain bike tires.
 It is therefore advisable to let the CO2 out again when you are at home, after which you can pump it up again with fresh air.